My Fall in New England Guide: 20 Bucket List Towns, Farms + Festivals

 Drive along the Mohawk Trail

 A scenic byway in the Berkshires.
 You’ll pass by many points of interest, including mountains and streams, enveloped by crimson fall foliage.
+This drive always ends up taking twice as long because I keep spotting backroads I want to explore.
 It’s easily among the best fall New England trips.

 The Mohawk Trail in the Berkshires is home to jaw-dropping fall foliage scenery.